 At the effective time of the Merger, the shares of Aerpio's (i) common stock issued and outstanding immediately prior to the closing of the Merger (including restricted common stock, whether vested or unvested, issued under the Aerpio's 2011 Equity Incentive Plan), and (ii) redeemable convertible preferred stock issued and outstanding immediately prior to the closing of the Merger, were converted into shares of the Company's common stock.
-In addition, immediately prior to the Merger, the outstanding amounts under certain senior secured convertible notes issued by Aerpio to its pre-Merger noteholders were converted into shares of Aerpio's preferred stock, which were then converted to shares of Aerpio's common stock and subsequently were converted into shares of the Company's common stock, together with the other shares of the Aerpio's common stock described above.
-In addition, pursuant to the Merger Agreement options to purchase shares of Aerpio's common stock issued and outstanding immediately prior to the closing of the Merger were assumed and converted into options to purchase shares of the Company's common stock.
+In addition, immediately prior to the outstanding amounts under certain senior secured convertible notes issued by Aerpio to its pre-Merger noteholders were converted into shares of Aerpio's preferred stock, which were then converted to shares of Aerpio's common stock and subsequently were converted into shares of the Company's common stock, together with the other shares of the Aerpio's common stock described above.
+In addition, pursuant to the Merger Agreement options to purchase shares of the Company's common stock.
+All the outstanding immediately prior to the closing of the Company's common stock.
 All the outstanding capital stock of Aerpio was converted into shares of the Company's common stock on a 2.3336572:1 basis.